Horace Wilson (civil servant): Appeasement

 Wilson travelled with the Prime Minister to three meetings with Hitler, but also travelled to see the Fuhrer alone on 26 September.

 His lone mission on 26 September to see Hitler followed the German leader issuing his Godesberg ultimatum to Czechoslovakia regarding the ceding of the Sudetenland to Nazi Germany.
 Wilson carried with him a letter from Chamberlain.
 It proposed direct negotiations between Germany and Czechoslovakia and His Majesty's Government would act for the Czechs if both parties agreed.
 Wilson was unable to deliver the second part of the message due to Hitler being in a bad mood, which left him impatient and irritable.
 Returning the following day, Wilson was able to complete his task, stating "if, in the pursuit of her treaty obligations, France became actively engaged in hostilities against Germany, the United Kingdom would feel obliged to support her".

 Later, in July 1939, Wilson continued his efforts at negotiation.
-Herr Wohlthat, a junior German government official was in London for a whaling conference.
+Helmuth Wohlthat, a German government official was in London for a whaling conference.
 Wilson invited Wohlthat to a meeting in which Wilson presented a memorandum outlining a possible agreement between the United Kingdom and Nazi Germany.
 The paper proposed a joint declaration to abstain from aggression, arms limits, and economic cooperation.
 As Wohlthat left he reported Wilson as saying that "he saw the possibility of a common foreign and trade policy for the two greatest European states".
 Feeling himself too junior an official for such matters, Wohlthat reported to his superiors and asked what should be the reply.
 No reply has been found to that question.

 Wilson also liaised with the press, meeting newspaper owners to gain support for appeasement.
 He also warned the BBC to exercise self-censorship in relation to Germany.

 Wilson was referred to in the book Guilty Men by Michael Foot, Frank Owen and Peter Howard (writing under the pseudonym 'Cato'), published in 1940 as an attack on public figures for their failure to re-arm and their appeasement of Nazi Germany.
 Wilson later stated in 1962 that, "Our policy was never designed just to postpone war, or enable us to enter war more united.
 The aim of our appeasement was to avoid war altogether, for all time."